Sylius/Sylius/docs/customization/model.rst

                 classes:
                     model: AppBundle\Entity\Country

 4. Update the database.
-There are two ways to do it:
+There are two ways to do it.

 * via direct database schema update: